 For your overnight stay, we offer three options.

-- sleeping in a tent in our camp, Wadi Rum Base Camp
+- Firstly, sleeping in a tent in our camp, Wadi Rum Base Camp

 our camp is open year-round

-- sleeping outdoors near our camp, Wadi Rum Base Camp
+- Secondly, sleeping outdoors near our camp, Wadi Rum Base Camp

-- sleeping outdoors in our ‘cave’, the so-call overnight stay ‘sleeping under the stars’ or ‘bivouac camping’
+- Thirdly, sleeping outdoors in our ‘cave’, the so-called overnight stay ‘sleeping under the stars’ or ‘bivouac camping’

 available during July, August, and September if the weather permits (read on our page about bivouac camping why this option is only available during a few months a year)